BNYS Syllabus and Subjects

 The core subjects of the BNYS syllabus are Biochemistry, Microbiology, Yoga Philosophy, Human Anatomy, Community Medicine, etc.

-What are the elective subjects in BNYS?
+What are the hardest subjects in the BNYS syllabus?

 Loading...